 We finally found some hikers that were on their way out and we quickly snatched their spot.
 If you have trouble finding any parking, you can always head back over towards the picnic area and park there.

-Deep Creek Trailhead
+Locating the Deep Creek Trailhead

 Right next to the parking lot, there is a nice area with a little bench and some signs that you can read before you take off on your trek.